Boosting the Adversarial Transferability of Surrogate Models with Dark Knowledge: Experimental Results

-We use cross-entropy with softmax to train the IR50 classifier on CASIA-WebFace~\cite{yi2014learning}.
-The number of training epochs is set to 32, the batch size is set to 512.
-The learning rate is set to 0.1 and be decayed 10X at the 16th, 24th and 28th epoch, respectively.
-Then, the normal IR50 is used as the teacher model to train the dark surrogate model.
-We conduct dodging/impersonate attack experiments on them and list the results in Table~\ref{tab:face}.
-The results of using the face verification models trained with the specific loss functions as surrogate models to conduct the dodging/impersonate attacks are also listed in this table.
-We can see that adversarial transferability can be significantly improved through using dark knowledge, and can be further improved by introducing CutMix.
-On the contrary, the specific loss functions proposed for face verification do not result in better surrogate models in terms of adversarial transferability.
-Specifically, the proposed dark surrogate model can improve the success rates of dodging attack and impersonate attack by $\textbf{16.3\%}$ and $\textbf{16.2\%}$ respectively, when the recent ArcFace~\cite{deng2019arcface} is used as the victim model.
-This result demonstrates the effectiveness of the proposed method when the training data in face verification problem is unknown, which represents a more practical scenario where the commercial models are usually trained on a private dataset.
+We train an IR50 classifier on CASIA-WebFace~\cite{yi2014learning} following previous work~\cite{yang2020delving}, and use it as a teacher model to train the dark surrogate model.

+We conduct dodging/impersonate attack experiments on them with $\epsilon=8$ and list the results in Table~\ref{tab:face}, which shows that adversarial transferability can be remarkably improved through using dark knowledge, and can be further improved by introducing CutMix.
+Specifically, the proposed DSM can improve the success rates of dodging attack and impersonate attack by $\textbf{12.9\%}$ and $\textbf{16.2\%}$ respectively, when the ArcFace~\cite{deng2019arcface} is used as the victim model.